juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

 ![PriceVsCPu.PNG]({{site.baseurl}}/assets/PriceVsCPu.PNG)

-In this case you have a bunch of points representing the relationship between CPU-speed and price, now with linear regression you can model an equation that fits your data using a straight line, this line has the form of:
+In this case, you have a bunch of points representing the relationship between CPU-speed and price, now with linear regression, you can model an equation that fits your data using a straight line, this line has the form of:

 {% raw %}
   $$y = x*b+c$$